LabChameleon/labchameleon.github.io/_pages/projects.md

 In the final stages, I compared my version with stable-baselines3 to resolve any performance differences and bugs.
 </p>
 <p>
-This project provided great insights into the inner workings of RL algorithms and the importance of attention to detail.
+This project provided great insights into the inner workings of RL algorithms and the (critical) importance of attention to detail.
 You can find the code in my <a href="https://github.com/LabChameleon/PPOScratch">GitHub repository</a>.
         </p>
 </details>